xCarlos555/Blackjack/README.md

 ## How to set up and run

+This guide provides a way to have everything properly set up and ready to use.
+For this example, we are using **Miniconda** to manage the virtual environment,
+but you can use any other tool you prefer (e.g., Anaconda or Python venv).

 ### 1. Install Miniconda
 If you don’t have Miniconda installed yet, download it from:
 [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)